Snowflake-Labs/terraform-provider-snowflake/docs/resources/external_volume.md

   Resource used to manage external volume objects.
 For more information, check external volume documentation https://docs.snowflake.com/en/sql-reference/commands-data-loading#external-volume.
 ---

+!> **V1 release candidate** This resource was reworked and is a release candidate for the V1.
+We do not expect significant changes in it before the V1.
+We will welcome any feedback and adjust the resource if needed.
+Any errors reported will be resolved with a higher priority.
+We encourage checking this resource out before the V1 release.

 # snowflake_external_volume (Resource)

 Resource used to manage external volume objects.
 For more information, check [external volume documentation](https://docs.snowflake.com/en/sql-reference/commands-data-loading#external-volume).